bhaveshneekhra/Feature_Selection_HD/README.md

 ### 7. 📊 Output

-Execution will create the following files for the dataset selected in the config file in the Plots/[DATASET] directory:
+A successful program execution will create the following files for the dataset selected in the config file in the Plots/[DATASET] directory:

     1. accuracy plot
     2. AUC plot